ICHx/DBS-selectCourse/README.md

 ### Hosted Instance
 [Hosted site](https://second-pursuit-310310.df.r.appspot.com/)<br>
 The SparkJava application is hosted on Google App Engine Standard Environment with Java11.
-Since GAE only allows read-only access to SQLite datafile, ～～exceptions are caught.
-But can be ignored, data query and operations are still simulated.～～ db is copied to /tmp, changes persist as long as the app instance is running.
+Since GAE only allows read-only access to SQLite datafile, ~~exceptions are caught.
+But can be ignored, data query and operations are still simulated.~~ db is copied to /tmp, changes persist as long as the app instance is running.

 ![preview](docs/preview.png)